A Beginner’s Guide to Exploring National Gallery Singapore

 Share

-Visiting National Gallery Singapore for the first time?
 Immerse yourself in the rich Singaporean heritage and captivating stories of Singapore and Southeast Asia through its art.
 Housed in two beautifully restored national monuments — the former Supreme Court and City Hall — the Gallery is a must-visit for sightseeing in Singapore and offers engaging museum tours that blend architecture, history, and creativity under one roof.

-Whether you’re here for an hour or a whole afternoon, here’s how to create a truly memorable visit.
+Here's how to create a truly memorable visit.

 Start with Singapore Stories: Pathways and Detours in Art

-Begin your visit with Singapore Stories: Pathways and Detours in Art, in the revamped DBS Singapore Gallery.
+Begin your visit with Singapore Stories: Pathways and Detours in Art in the revamped DBS Singapore Gallery.
 This permanent exhibition invites you to wander through a rich, ever-changing journey of Singapore’s art history, uncovering stories that twist, turn, and surprise at every corner.
 You’ll encounter questions that are both historical and personal: Whose story is this?
 Where is home?
 What is new?
 What is art for?

 As you explore, masterpieces by pioneering artists such as Georgette Chen’s Self-Portrait, Liu Kang’s Working at the Brick Factory, Chua Mia Tee’s National Language Class, and Chen Wen Hsi’s Gibbons sit alongside contemporary works that reinterpret what “Singaporean art” means today.
 The experience is both reflective and full of discovery — a reminder that art, like the nation itself, is always evolving.